AndreiD/UltimateAndroidTemplateRx/README.md

 Ultimate Android Template MVP // Dagger 2 // Boilerplate // Bootstrap // Bottom Navigation Menu Material Design
 ===================

+## Sadly, I don't have time to maintain this.
+If you'd like to be a maintainer, drop me a message in an issue !!

 A *SIMPLE* MVP Template
 ------------